 Sarah Tracy: Associate Professor, Honors College, University of Oklahoma.

-Keith Wailoo: Townsend Martin Professor of History and Public Affairs, Princeton University
+Keith Wailoo: Henry Putnam University Professor of History and Public Affairs; Chair, Department of History, Chair; and Woodrow Wilson School of Public and International Affairs, Princeton University

 James Gerald Cassidy, OSB

 Alex Soojung-Kim Pang: Senior consultant at Strategic Business Insights; visiting scholar at Stanford University's History and Philosophy of Science and Technology program; author most recently of Rest: Why You Get More Done When You Work Less (Basic Books, 2016) and The Distraction Addiction (Little, Brown, 2013).